Doctor Who season 14 full season guide: plot, cast and everything we know

 Kate Stewart is coming back!
 (Image credit: BBC Studios/Bad Wolf)

-Jemma is reprising her role as Kate Lethbridge-Stewart, the head of UNIT, and will once again by assisting the Doctor in whatever way she can against the new alien threats we'll be seeing in the next series.
+Jemma reprises her role as Kate Lethbridge-Stewart, the head of UNIT, and once again assists the Doctor in whatever way she can against the new alien threats in the series.

-Excitingly, Jemma's return as Kate Stewart came with the reveal that UNIT (the Unified Intelligence Taskforce) would be returning as a presence in the new series as well, after previously being shuttered in-universe due to budget constraints.
-Subsequently, there's been rumors that a UNIT spin-off could be in the works, though that's very much unconfirmed at the time of our latest update.
+Excitingly, Jemma's return as Kate Stewart came with the reveal that UNIT (the Unified Intelligence Taskforce) would be returning as a presence in the new series as well after previously being shuttered in-universe due to budget constraints.

-Comparatively, we know precious little about Aneurin Barnard's role, save for his name: Roger ap Gwilliam, a name Davies later clarified the meaning of on Instagram.
+Comparatively, we knew precious little about Aneurin Barnard's role until he appeared in "73 Yards".
+He played Roger ap Gwilliam, a name Davies later clarified the meaning of on Instagram.
 Sharing the casting announcement, he wrote: "ap is Welsh for 'son of'".

 Aneurin Barnard in a double-breasted gray coat for Doctor Who season 14